 - 12. The MCSBA prohibits fraud and deceptive business practices at CL § 14-1902(5), which provides as follows: - [a] credit services business, its employees, and independent contractors who sell or attempt to sell the services of a credit services business shall not: . . .
 (5) [e]ngage, directly or indirectly, in any act, practice, or course of business which operates as a fraud or deception on any person in connection with the offer or sale of the services of a credit services business. - 13.
-CL § 14-1912 discusses liability for failing to comply with the MCSBA, providing as follows: - (a) Willful noncompliance.- Any credit services business which willfully fails to comply with any requirement imposed under this subtitle with respect to any consumer is liable to that consumer in an amount equal to the sum of: - (1) Any actual damages sustained by the consumer as a result of the failure; - (2) A monetary award equal to 3 times the total amount collected from the consumer, as ordered by the Commissioner; - (3) Such amount of punitive damages as the court may allow; and - (4) In the case of any successful action to enforce any liability under this section, the costs of the action together with reasonable attorney's fees as determined by the court. - (b) Negligent noncompliance.- Any credit services business which is negligent in failing to comply with any requirement imposed under this subtitle with respect to any consumer is liable to that consumer in an amount equal to the sum of: - (1) Any actual damages sustained by the consumer as a result of the failure; and - (2) In the case of any successful action to enforce any liability under this section, the cost of the action together with reasonable attorney's fees as determined by the court. - 14.
-Respondents engaged, directly or indirectly, in acts, practices, or other activities which operated as a fraud or deception on Consumer A in connection with the offer or sale of the services of a credit services business, and thereby violated CL § 14-1902(5); such actions also constituted willful noncompliance with the MCSBA under CL § 14-1912(a).
-Respondents' fraudulent, deceptive, and/or willful conduct included the following: they failed to perform those loan modification services for Consumer A which they promised to provide and for which they had collected an up-front fee; and Respondents refused to provide a refund to Consumer A when such a refund was due for lack of service.
+CL § 14-1912 discusses liability for failing to comply with the MCSBA, providing as follows: - (a) Willful noncompliance.- Any credit services business which willfully fails to comply with any requirement imposed under this subtitle with respect to any consumer is liable to that consumer in an amount equal to the sum of. - (1) Any actual damages sustained by the consumer as a result of the failure; - (2) A monetary award equal to 3 times the total amount collected from the consumer, as ordered by the Commissioner; - (3) Such amount of punitive damages as the court may allow; and - (4) In the case of any successful action to enforce any liability under this section, the costs of the action together with reasonable attorney's fees as determined by the court. - (b) Negligent noncompliance.
+Any credit services business which is negligent in failing to comply with any requirement imposed under this subtitle with respect to any consumer is liable to that consumer in an amount equal to the sum of: - (1) Any actual damages sustained by the consumer as a result of the failure; and

+- (2) In the case of any successful action to enforce any liability under this section, the cost of the action together with reasonable attorney's fees as determined by the court. - Respondent engaged in acts, practices, or other activities which operated as a fraud or deception on the Consumer in connection with the offer or sale of the services of a credit services business, and thereby violated CL § 14-1902(5); such actions also constituted willful noncompliance with the MCSBA under CL § 14-1912(a).
+Respondent's fraudulent, deceptive, and willful conduct included the following: it failed to perform the loan modification services for the Consumer which it promised to provide and for which it had collected an up-front fee; Respondent purposely concealed this information when contacted by the Consumer, who had already entered into a loan modification agreement with Respondent, by intentionally misrepresenting the progress of the Consumer's loan modification; and Respondent failed to provide a refund to the Consumer when such a refund was due for lack of service.